 (5) [A description of provisions respecting renewability or continuation of coverage, including age restrictions or any reservations of right to change premiums.]

-Drafting Note: The above descriptions shall be stated clearly and concisely.

 Section 10.
 Requirements for Replacement of Individual Supplementary and Short-Term Health Insurance Coverage

 A. An application form shall include a question designed to elicit information as to whether the insurance to be issued is intended to replace any other supplementary or short-term health insurance subject to this regulation, as provided in Section 3A of this regulation, presently in force.
 A supplementary application or other form to be signed by the applicant containing the question may be used.

 B. Upon determining that a sale will involve replacement, an insurer, other than a direct response insurer, or its agent shall furnish the applicant, prior to issuance or delivery of the policy, the notice described in Subsection C below.
 The insurer shall retain a copy of the notice.
-A direct response insurer shall deliver to the applicant upon issuance of the policy, the notice described in Subsection D below.
-In no event, however, will the notices be required in the solicitation of the following types of policies: accident-only and single-premium nonrenewable policies.
+A direct response insurer shall deliver to the applicant, upon issuance of the policy, the notice described in Subsection D below.
+However, this notice is not required in the solicitation of accident-only policies or the replacement of single-premium nonrenewable policies.

 C. The notice required by Subsection B above for an insurer, other than a direct response insurer, shall provide, in substantially the following form: